svalabs/terraform-provider-forgejo/README.md

 }
 ```

 These examples create repositories with most attributes set to their default values.
-Many settings can be customized:
+However, many settings can be customized:

 ```terraform
 resource "forgejo_repository" "example" {